 The legal requirement for lockout-tagout (LOTO) stems from OSHA requirements found in 29 CFR 1910.147.
-This regulation mandates a safe environment for employees working on machinery and systems that should be free of potentially harmful energy sources.
+This regulation mandates a safe environment for employees who maintain machinery and systems that must be free of potentially harmful energy sources.

 The engineering requirements for LOTO vary for each individual installation and work environment.
 Industrial accidents have been linked to LOTO procedures that were not properly designed, or were not correctly implemented.
 Failure to implement LOTO can result from poor planning, inadequate training, and incorrect engineered design.
 Isolation of hazardous energy is a key goal of LOTO that must be properly understood by everyone in the workflow chain.

 The Control of Hazardous Energy Source Standard (29 CFR 1910.147), which is more commonly known as the Lockout Tagout Standard, is a Federal Occupational Safety and Health Administration (OSHA) program.
-It is designed to prevent the unexpected start-up, or energizing, of machinery and equipment during service and main-tenance operations that could cause injury to employees.
+It is designed to prevent the unexpected start-up, or energizing, of machinery and equipment during service and maintenance operations that could cause injury to employees.
 It is also designed to prevent the release of stored energy that could cause injury to employees.
-Industry has been obligated to comply with the Lockout Tagout Standard since January 3, 1990.
+Employers and employees have been obligated to comply with the Lockout Tagout Standard since January 3, 1990.